Rishit-Pandit/StockPricePredictor_using_LR/README.md

-# Stock Price Predictor using a Support Vector Machine
+# Stock Price Predictor using a Linear Regression
-A <b>Support Vector Machine (SVM)</b> works on a simple formula and draws a line between the two different sets data points to separate them and predict the next value in the dataset.
+A **Linear Regression** model works on a simple formula and draws a line between the two different sets data points to separate them and predict the next value in the dataset.
 It uses `Gradient Descent` and `Error Optimisation` to reduce the error and get better and better with its predictions.
 In this notebook we will use `pandas` to get the datasets and read them and `numpy` to organise the datsets and `sci-kit learn` to prepare our model and predict the closing stock prices of any given company by just looking at the opening price of the stocks and `matplotlib` to visualize the datasets.
 ## How this works
-This model uses a <b>SVM</b> which works by drawing a line across a 2d plane ploting the `x_train` and `y_train` together with the minimum error.
+This model uses **Linear Regression** which works by drawing a line across a 2d plane ploting the `x_train` and `y_train` together with the minimum error.
 It uses the formula `y = mx + b` - where `y` is the dependent value, `m` is the slope of the line, `x` is the independent variable and `b` is the point from where the line starts - to predict the next y value on the line which it just drew.
 ## Requirements
 To use this model you have to install the following modules:
 ```bash